-Malawi Gold, a highly psychoactive sativa, is called “chamba”
+Malawi Gold Strain: a highly psychoactive cannabis sativa, is called “chamba” in Africa

-Chamba is a word for marijuana in Malawi, and also a relatively rare cannabis strain bearing unique properties (of course).
-Originated from the North of Malawi, under official name Malawi Gold.
+CHAMBA is a street name for marijuana in Malawi, and its whereabouts in Africa, and also a relatively rare cannabis strain reportedly bearing unique properties (of course, any weed is unique by some means).
+Originated from the North of Malawi, and under its official name well known as Malawi Gold.

 Chamba is the name for recreational cannabis in Malawi.
-So, why does Malawi deserves a separate attention?
-At the first place, the ‘chamba’ word sounds rilli funny and a phonetical pleasure, I’d nominated it for the best sound among the cannabis words worldwide.
-Secondly, the Malawian Gold is making Malawi remarkable in the worldwide cannabis market, this is a strain very popular in the region, bluntly: Malawi Gold is chamba per se.
-Also a prize winner.
-Let’s have a look what’s on about cannabis laws in Malawi, if the country can sell its chamba.
+So, why does Malawi deserves a separate attention when speaking about cannabis market?
+At the first place, the ‘chamba’ word sounds rilli funny and a phonetic pleasure to my heart, I’d nominated it for the best sound among the cannabis words worldwide.

 Malawi Gold “Chamba” Seeds